See our work in the June 2022 edition of Gardens Illustrated magazine: https://www.scribd.com/article/576003395/French-Lessons

 About Imogen Checketts:

-Head Gardener at Pensthorpe Wildlife and Gardens http://www.pensthorpe.com for 6 years, Imogen has a FdSc. in Horticulture and Garden Design and a BSc.
+Former Head Gardener at Pensthorpe Wildlife and Gardens (www.pensthorpe.com) Imogen has a FdSc. in Horticulture and Garden Design and a BSc.
 (Hons) in Landscape and Heritage.
-Imogen is a member of the PGG (Professional Gardeners Guild) and the MGF (Mediterranean Gardening France).

-Having previously worked as a chef, Imogen’s work over the past 15 years has included working alongside the garden designer Piet Oudolf, redesigning and planting his first UK public garden; working at Osborne House for English Heritage; and working at a specialist tree, shrub and perennials nursery.
+Imogen’s work over the past 20 years has included working alongside the garden designer Piet Oudolf, redesigning and planting his first UK public garden; working at Osborne House for English Heritage; and working at a specialist tree, shrub and perennials nursery.

 Imogen has worked with the BBC’s Gardener’s World team which filmed Pensthorpe’s Millenium Garden, and advised the BBC’s Spring Watch programme which filmed wildlife in the different gardens at Pensthorpe for 3 consecutive years.
 Her horticultural interests are in mixed perennial and grass planting, planting for wildlife and dry gardens, as well as woodland habitats and edible gardening.